The Common Rule (45 C.F.R. 46)

 That guidance in its entirety is available for you to view through the Department of Health and Human Services.

-The USU IRB continues to make its Non-Human Subjects Research Determinations available to researchers whose work involves scholarly activities where the necessary oversight might not always be clear.
+The USU IRB continues to make Non-Human Subjects Research Determinations available to researchers whose work involves scholarly activities where the necessary oversight might not always be clear.
 We encourage USU researchers to take advantage of that short process, which is typically completed in the same business day as submission.
-Consistent with longstanding guidance from HHS, the IRB will remain the only source of Exemption determinations.